inno-devops-labs/S25-core-course-labs/app_js/DOCKER.md

 # Docker Best Practices

 ## Introduction
-This file describes the Docker best practices implemented in the `app_python` containerization process.
+This file describes the Docker best practices implemented in the `app_js` containerization process.
 Following these best practices ensures security, performance, and maintainability.

 ## Best Practices